Joining Us to Help

 Sarah Schafer, Executive Chef, Irving Street Kitchen

-Raised in Boston, Sarah's love of food and cooking can be traced back to a childhood immersed in it by her mother and great grandmother, both ardent fans of Julia Child.
+Sarah’s love of food can be traced to her childhood in Boston, where she was immersed in a world of cooking by her mother and great grandmother, both ardent fans of Julia Child.